jbcodeforce/aws-studies/docs/index.md

 * EC2 is a regional service.
 Region-scoped services come with availabiltiy and resiliency.
 * IAM is a global service.

-**AWS Local Zone** location is an extension of an AWS Region where you can run your latency sensitive applications in geography close to end-users.
+**AWS Local Zone** location is an extension of an AWS Region where you can run your latency sensitive applications in geography close to your end-users.
 You can extend any VPC from the parent AWS Region into Local Zones.
 Local Zones have their own connections to the internet and support AWS Direct Connect.

 **AWS Wavelength** enables developers to build applications that deliver single-digit millisecond latencies to mobile devices and end-users.
 AWS infrastructure deployments that embed AWS compute and storage services within the telecommunications providers’ datacenters at the edge of the 5G networks, and seamlessly access the breadth of AWS services in the region.